• Skip to primary navigation

 Can you tell the age of Dubai roaches with color or by how they look?
 If so, can you elaborate?
 Have a lot of males and was hoping to feed my lizards just the older ones.
 Thanks in Advance!

-I think the answer is “sometimes”.
-It’s not always obvious, and the following is probably not terribly reliable, but it may help you do better than selecting at random.
+The answer is probably “sometimes.”
+It’s not always obvious, but the following may help you do better than choosing randomly.

-So to answer your question; you would probably feed off more older roaches if you chose the larger, slower, more orange males with tattered wings.
-It’s not perfect, but I think this is better than pulling them out randomly.
-If it were binary, and assuming random selection gets you 50/50 old/young, this method might get you to 60/40 or maybe 70/30.
+So to answer your question, you would probably feed off older roaches if you chose the larger, slower, more orange males with tattered wings.

 When I first started breeding Dubai’s I came across someone selling a white powder that was suppose increase productivity.